Allentown, Georgia: Racial and ethnic composition

+2000 census

 As of the census of 2000, there were 287 people, 121 households, and 72 families residing in the town.
 In 2020, its population declined to 195.

 In 2023, of the 195 people who lived in Allentown, 110 of them lived in Wilkinson County and 59 of them lived in Twiggs County.
 No persons lived in the portions in Bleckly and Laurens counties.

 Education

 The Wilkinson County portion is in the Wilkinson County School District.

 The Twiggs County portion is in the Twiggs County School District.

 The Bleckley County portion is in the Bleckley County School District, and the Laurens County portion is in the Laurens County School District.
 As of 2023 there were no residents in the parts in Bleckley and Laurens counties.